Conor-Hamilton/Conor-Hamilton/README.md

 ## ✨ About Me
 - 🎮 Passionate about gaming and creating software that connects communities.
 - 🥋 Avid UFC fan and Arsenal supporter (yes, I’ve made peace with it).
-- 👨‍👩‍👧 Dedicated to my young family, who inspire and motivate me every day.
+- 👨‍👩‍👧 Love to spend time with my young family, who inspire and motivate me every day.

 ---